Leonid91/MinecraftServerAPI/README.md

 # MinecraftServerAPI

-To run the server : node app.js
+To run the server :

 ```bash
 cd back